K Kite Agent Passport Kitepass CLI

 One-time runtime credential that unlocks the local encrypted signing key.

-Trust boundary HPKE + Attestation
+Trust boundary P-384 ECDH + Attestation

 Wallet secrets are encrypted locally and verified against the signer's attested build.